alibaba/GraphScope/docs/developer_guide.rst

 The `install_deps.sh` did not install the grape-jdk dependency `fastFFI` by default.
 If you do not care about `grape jdk <https://github.com/alibaba/GraphScope/blob/main/analytical_engine/java/README.md>`, you can ignore this phase.
-But if you want to use the grape-jdk of GraphScope, you need to run the command after install the default dependencies.
+But if you want to use the grape jdk of GraphScope, you need to run the command after install the default dependencies.

 .. code::bash
     # source the environment created by command above
     source ~/.graphscope_env
     # install the grape-jdk dependency
-    ./script/install_deps.sh --grape_jdk
+    ./script/install_deps.sh --grape-jdk

 Then you can build GraphScope with pre-configured `make` commands.